Secodis/TSS-WEB/General/Roles.md

 ## (IT) Security Function

-An IT security function is an organizational unit (e.g. a security engineering team) or individual (usually a security engineer, security architect, or security officer) responsible for defining and ensuring compliance with security requirements within their area of responsibility.
+An IT security function refers to an organizational unit (e.g., a security engineering team) or an individual (such as a security engineer, security architect, or security officer) tasked with defining and ensuring compliance with security requirements within their area of responsibility.

-This function supports development teams in implementing these requirements and verifies their correct implementation.
-It may be implemented organization-wide or assigned to a particular project or team.
+This function plays a key role in supporting development teams by helping them implement security requirements and verifying their correct application.
+The IT security function can operate across the entire organization or be dedicated to specific projects or teams.

 Note: When referenced within a requirement, it indicates ***the responsible IT security function*** for a particular context (e.g. a project).